yzhacn/yzhacn.github.io/_publications/2025-02-18-paper-title-number-1.md

 freedom.
 Our results offer another route to search for skyrmion-hosting materials in centrosymmetric *f*-electron tetragonal systems with multiorbital degrees of freedom, e.g., Ce-based compounds.
-This contrasts with conventional other *f*-electron systems hosting skyrmion lattices, such as Gd- and Eu-based compounds without orbital angular momentum.'
+This contrasts with conventional other $f$-electron systems hosting skyrmion lattices, such as Gd- and Eu-based compounds without orbital angular momentum.'
 date: 2025-04-30
 venue: 'Physical Review B'